TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion

 \subsection{Limitations and Future Works}

 There are several limitations in our study which need to be addressed in future work: 1) The generation speed of TFCDiff remains to be optimized, primarily due to its iterative sampling constraints.
 As accelerated sampling via DPM solver shows promise \cite{bib26}, a subsequent direction will involve extending our diffusion framework to a continuous-time form and reformulating our sampling process as a deterministic ODE to apply DPM solver.
-2) Although the U-Net architecture utilizes multiple resampling and skip connections to fuse multiscale features, it is limited in modeling long-range dependencies, which is the probable cause of inadequate noise suppression in the plain DCT diffusion.
-Furthermore, U-Net is difficult to extend to the multi-modal integration, and restricts TFCDiff to standalone denoising applications.
-Future work may investigate transformer-based predictors like UViT or DiT \cite{bib28}, \cite{bib29}, which are predominant in the task of image generation.
-3) We observe unsatisfactory denoising results for signals with intensive EMG noise.
+In addition, we plan to simultaneously apply structural pruning to the U-Net backbone of the noise predictor and implement model quantization to minimize latency and memory footprint for resource-constrained devices.
+2) We observe unsatisfactory denoising results for signals with intensive EMG noise.
 This is likely attributable to the similar distribution between EMG noise and ECG signals.
 Efforts could be directed toward exploring flow-matching techniques \cite{bib27}, which offer greater flexibility for modeling arbitrary distribution.
-4) The strategy of averaging multiple generation results has the potential to be explored.
-Preliminary investigation based on classifier-free guidance (CFG) \cite{bib25} reveals that low guidance enhances multi-generation performance, whereas high guidance favors single-generation output.
-This lays the foundation for customizing more flexible denoising solutions.
-5) Despite our preliminary investigation in Section\autoref{subsec:Time-Frequency Complementary Mechanism}, how TFCDiff learns the noise distribution is still a black box in nature.
-For example, it is hard to explain why the generalization ability of diffusion models surpasses other competitive methods, even if they underperform on the intra-dataset samples.
-The lack of interpretability may lead to security risks and trust crises in clinical practice.
-Therefore, our next focus encompasses introducing Explainable Artificial Intelligence (XAI) to the diffusion model by utilizing Integrated Gradient \cite{bib52} or other explainability methods.
-6) The effectiveness of TFCDiff on intelligent ECG monitoring devices remains unproven.
-We plan to build a customized wearable platform to test its practicality in real-world scenarios.
+3) The effectiveness of TFCDiff on intelligent ECG monitoring devices remains unproven.
+Building upon our developed wearable ECG monitoring prototype (Fig. S8), we plan to deploy TFCDiff on this platform to evaluate its practicality in real-world scenarios.